yusufozturk/panther/docs/gitbook/destinations/alert-setup/pagerduty.md

 ![](../../.gitbook/assets/screen-shot-2019-10-22-at-10.15.03-am.png)

+{% hint style="success" %}
-The PagerDuty configuration is now set and ready to receive alerts from Panther.
+The PagerDuty configuration is now set and ready to receive alerts from Panther!
+{% endhint %}